jathin-s-ML/todo/README.md

 ## 🧪 Running Tests

-Tests are written using Go's testing package and `stretchr/testify`.
+Tests are written using Go's testing package.
 Run tests with:

 ```sh